OpenCloudHub/ai-dl-lightning/README.md

 <h2 id="about">🍷 About</h2>

-This repository demonstrates an example implementation for classification using pytorch lighning and the FashinMNIST dataset.
+This repository demonstrates an example implementation for classification using pytorch lightning and the FashinMNIST dataset.
 It showcases combining machine learning practices including experiment tracking, model registration, and containerized training and deployment and serves as demonstration within the OpenCloudHub project.\\

 ______________________________________________________________________